250 Researchers at 60 institutions say it’s the number one 21st Century skill.

 Read the tips below to discover how you and your coworkers can become more creative.

-Let’s first look at the neurobiology of creativity.
+Let’s first look at the neurobiology of creativity to understand why.

 Creativity is recombinatory.
 This means new information and old memories get mixed together for a new flavor.